IGS/gEAR/docs/gene_curator_notes.md

 There is a function in `common.js` called `logErrorInConsole` which checks various error scenarios and logs the error with `console.error`.
 Occasionally an error may trigger the `createToast` function from `curator_common.js` which creates a Toast-like notiification in the upper-right of the screen to inform the user.

+## Element naming structures

+Many of the elements responsible for the plotting options are duplicated... once for the pre-plot view and again for the post-plot view.
+To keep things in sync, I assign each related element the same class under the name format `js-<backend>-<option>`.
+A "change" event listener is also added to sync the values based on the event.target value.
+In addition, any element in the post-plot view will have "_post" added to their ID name.